-Planned drilling activity and implementation of our oilfield development plan will not begin until there is a sustained improvement in crude oil prices and additional financing is in put in place.
-We do not plan to make any capital investments within the East Slopes Project area in the 2020-2021 fiscal year if no new financing is in place.
-If new financing is secured, we plan to spend approximately \$525,000 drilling four development wells in the 2020-2021 fiscal year.
+Planned drilling activity and implementation of our oilfield development plan will not begin until financing is put in place.
+We do not plan to make any capital investments within the East Slopes Project area for the remainder of the 2020-2021 fiscal year.
+When additional financing is secured, we plan to spend approximately \$525,000 drilling four development wells in the 2021-2022 fiscal year.